g-clef/g-clef.github.io/lab/hardware.md

 #### Network

 I like packets, and networking, I really do, but there's really no reason to make this network fancy in any way.
 I'm running all of these systems in a flat network, on a single switch.
-The switch is a gigabit-capable switch (I forget the model), but nothing flashy.
-I think it cost $50 at Newegg.
-The servers are in the same broadcast domain, no fancy routing between them.
+The switch is a gigabit-capable switch, but there are no fancy switching or routing requirements here.

 #### OS